Florida State Road 52: Route description

 SR 52 exists primarily as a six-lane commercial strip between US 19 and Moon Lake Road.
 In 2007, the road was widened to six lanes between Moon Lake Road and SR 589 (Suncoast Parkway), but most of the development taking place here has been residential so far.
-On the Southeast corner of the Suncoast Parkway interchange are a Florida State Police barracks and a Florida Division of Forestry fire tower.
-The road narrows down to four lanes and then two as it enters Fivay Junction and approaches Shady Hills Road before crossing the Pithlachascotee River.
+On the Southeast corner of the Suncoast Parkway interchange are a former Florida State Police barracks which included a Florida Division of Forestry fire tower.
+The road narrows down to four lanes as it enters Fivay Junction and approaches Shady Hills Road before crossing the Pithlachascotee River.
 As the road runs along the north side of some agricultural land, it eventually meets with a railroad crossing and then passes a sawmill before encountering US 41 (SR 45) at a section of Pasco County which is known as Gowers Corner.
 Plans to widen SR 52 near US 41 include the realignment of both roads.

 East of US 41 is a community known as the Pilot Country Estates Airport, where residents have their private airplanes.
 Beyond that, most of the features surrounding SR 52 consist of fledgling farmland and little lakes.
 At least one other gated community exists east of this point.
-Other sites along this segment include the Dirt Devil's Speedway and a concrete factory on the southwest corner of CR 583 (Ehren Cutoff).
+Other sites along this segment include the former Dirt Devil's Speedway and a concrete factory on the southwest corner of CR 583 (Ehren Cutoff).
 A winery was established at some point in the early 21st Century, and a model aviation club existed in one of two locations along this road segment.

 After a pair of bridges over two dry creeks, SR 52 encounters Bellamy Brothers Boulevard (CR 581 North), which leads drivers north through farms and woods before entering the Brooksville.
 Meanwhile, SR 52 climbs a hill and then drops before approaching the Pasco County Juvenile Detention Center.
 Almost immediately, the road enters the unincorporated hamlet of Pasco as it crosses a former railroad right-of-way that once ran from St. Petersburg to Trilby.
 The interchange with I-75 (exit 285) is easily visible before reaching the former grade crossing, but not without approaching a gated community and two truck stops.

 Immediately after the I-75 interchange, SR 52 passes by an industrial park and Recreational Vehicle dealership.
 Continuing east, SR 52 bisects the Mirada development before intersecting CR 577 (Curley Road) immediately south of San Antonio.
-Continuing east south of St. Leo, SR 52 curves northeast to avoid Williams Cemetery before intersecting with CR 579 (Prospect Road) on the southeast side of the town.
+South of St. Leo, SR 52 curves northeast to avoid Williams Cemetery before intersecting with CR 579 (Prospect Road) on the southeast side of the town.
 Continuing east from this intersection as Clinton Avenue, SR 52 then proceeds to curve back southeast before curving back east again through the small residential community of Lake Pasadena Heights and Clinton Heights before terminating at an intersection with US 98 and US 301 on the south side of Dade City.